 the UE determines a RS resource index qd providing a periodic RS resource configured with qcl-Type set to 'typeD' in the TCI state or the QCL assumption of a CORESET with the lowest index in the active DL BWP of the primary cell.
+If the CORESET has two activated TCI states, as described in clause 10.1, the UE determines the RS resource index qd based on the first activated TCI state.
 For a PUCCH transmission over multiple slots, a same qd applies to the PUCCH transmission in each of the multiple slots.

-- The parameter is a value of deltaF-PUCCH-f0 for PUCCH format 0, deltaF-PUCCH-f1 for PUCCH format 1, deltaF-PUCCH-f2 for PUCCH format 2, deltaF-PUCCH-f3 for PUCCH format 3, and deltaF-PUCCH-f4 for PUCCH format 4, if provided; otherwise ΔF_PUCCHF=0.
+- The parameter ΔF_PUCCHF is a value of deltaF-PUCCH-f0 for PUCCH format 0, deltaF-PUCCH-f1 for PUCCH format 1, deltaF-PUCCH-f2 for PUCCH format 2, deltaF-PUCCH-f3 for PUCCH format 3, and deltaF-PUCCH-f4 for PUCCH format 4, if provided; otherwise ΔF_PUCCHF=0.

-- is a PUCCH transmission power adjustment component on active UL BWP of carrier of primary cell
+- ∆TF,b,f,ci is a PUCCH transmission power adjustment component on active UL BWP b of carrier f of primary cell c

-- For a PUCCH transmission using PUCCH format 0 or PUCCH format 1, where
+- For a PUCCH transmission using PUCCH format 0 or PUCCH format 1, ∆TF,b,f,ci=10log10NrefPUCCHNsymbPUCCH(i)+∆UCIi where

-- is a number of PUCCH format 0 symbols or PUCCH format 1 symbols for the PUCCH transmission as described in clause 9.2.
+- NsymbPUCCH(i) is a number of PUCCH format 0 symbols or PUCCH format 1 symbols for the PUCCH transmission as described in clause 9.2.

-- for PUCCH format 0
+- NrefPUCCH=2 for PUCCH format 0

-- for PUCCH format 1
+- NrefPUCCH=Nsymbslot for PUCCH format 1

-- for PUCCH format 0
+- ∆UCIi=0 for PUCCH format 0

-- for PUCCH format 1, where is a number of UCI bits in PUCCH transmission occasion
+- ∆UCIi=10log10OUCIi for PUCCH format 1, where OUCIi is a number of UCI bits in PUCCH transmission occasion i

-- For a PUCCH transmission using PUCCH format 2 or PUCCH format 3 or PUCCH format 4 and for a number of UCI bits smaller than or equal to 11, , where
+- For a PUCCH transmission using PUCCH format 2 or PUCCH format 3 or PUCCH format 4 and for a number of UCI bits smaller than or equal to 11, ∆TF,b,f,ci=10log10K1⋅nHARQ-ACKi+OSRi+OCSIiNREi, where

--
+- K1=6

-- is a number of HARQ-ACK information bits that the UE determines as described in clause 9.1.2.1 or 16.5.1.1 for Type-1 HARQ-ACK codebook and as described in clause 9.1.3.1 or 9.1.3.3 or 16.5.2.1 for Type-2 HARQ-ACK codebook.is the same as as described in clause 9.1.4 for Type-3 HARQ-ACK codebook.
-If the UE is not provided any of pdsch-HARQ-ACK-Codebook, pdsch-HARQ-ACK-Codebook-r16, or pdsch-HARQ-ACK-OneShotFeedback, if the UE includes a HARQ-ACK information bit in the PUCCH transmission; otherwise,
+- nHARQ-ACKi is a number of HARQ-ACK information bits that the UE determines as described in clause 9.1.2.1 or 16.5.1.1 for Type-1 HARQ-ACK codebook and as described in clause 9.1.3.1 or 9.1.3.3 or 16.5.2.1 for Type-2 HARQ-ACK codebook. nHARQ-ACKiis the same as OACKi as described in clause 9.1.4 for Type-3 HARQ-ACK codebook.
+If the UE is not provided any of pdsch-HARQ-ACK-Codebook, pdsch-HARQ-ACK-Codebook-r16, or pdsch-HARQ-ACK-OneShotFeedback, nHARQ-ACKi=1 if the UE includes a HARQ-ACK information bit in the PUCCH transmission; otherwise, nHARQ-ACKi=0

-- is a number of SR information bits that the UE determines as described in clause 9.2.5.1
+- OSRi is a number of SR information bits that the UE determines as described in clause 9.2.5.1

-- is a number of CSI information bits that the UE determines as described in clause 9.2.5.2
+- OCSIi is a number of CSI information bits that the UE determines as described in clause 9.2.5.2

-- is a number of resource elements determined as , where is a number of subcarriers per resource block excluding subcarriers used for DM-RS transmission, and is a number of symbols excluding symbols used for DM-RS transmission, as defined in clause 9.2.5.2, for PUCCH transmission occasion on active UL BWP of carrier of primary cell
+- NREi is a number of resource elements determined as NRE(i)=MRB,b,f,cPUCCH(i)⋅Nsc,ctrlRB(i)⋅Nsymb-UCI,b,f,cPUCCH(i), where Nsc,ctrlRB(i) is a number of subcarriers per resource block excluding subcarriers used for DM-RS transmission, and ⋅Nsymb-UCI,b,f,cPUCCH(i) is a number of symbols excluding symbols used for DM-RS transmission, as defined in clause 9.2.5.2, for PUCCH transmission occasion i on active UL BWP b of carrier f of primary cell c

-- For a PUCCH transmission using PUCCH format 2 or PUCCH format 3 or PUCCH format 4 and for a number of UCI bits larger than 11, , where
+- For a PUCCH transmission using PUCCH format 2 or PUCCH format 3 or PUCCH format 4 and for a number of UCI bits larger than 11, ∆TF,b,f,ci=10log102BPRE⋅Ks-1, where

--
+- K2=2.4

--
+- BPRE(i)=OACKi+OSRi+OCSIi+OCRCiNRE(i)